mugraph-payments/mugraph/docs/crypto.md

+# Mugraph Cryptography

-# Blind Diffie-Hellman Key Exchange (BDHKE)
+## Blind Diffie-Hellman Key Exchange (BDHKE)

-## Introduction

-This document explains the Blind Diffie-Hellman Key Exchange (BDHKE) protocol, a cryptographic method that allows two parties to establish a shared secret key without revealing their individual private keys.
-BDHKE is particularly useful in scenarios where privacy and anonymity are crucial, such as in digital cash systems or anonymous authentication protocols.
+Blind Diffie-Hellman Key Exchange (BDHKE) protocol is a cryptographic method that allows two parties to establish a shared secret key without revealing their individual private keys.
+BDHKE is used on Mugraph to guarantee group concealing, making the server oblivious to the identity of the note owner, severing the connection between inputs from one transaction to the next.
+The BDHKE protocol was described in a 1996 cypherpunk mailing list post by David Wagner.

-## Historical Context

-The BDHKE protocol was unearthed from a 1996 cypherpunk mailing list post by David Wagner.
 It was devised as an alternative to RSA blinding to circumvent the now-expired patent by David Chaum.
-An implementation of this protocol, called Lucre, demonstrates its practical application.

-## Overview
+### Overview

-BDHKE is an extension of the traditional Diffie-Hellman key exchange, incorporating a blinding factor to enhance privacy.
+BDHKE is an extension of the traditional Diffie-Hellman key exchange, incorporating a blinding factor to make it blind (meaning the message can be verified without knowning which original message generated it).
 The protocol involves two main parties:

 1. Alice: The user who initiates the key exchange and wants to obtain a blindly signed value.
 2. Bob: The signer (often referred to as the "mint" in digital cash systems) who performs the blind signing operation.

 The goal is for Bob to sign Alice's message without knowing its content, while Alice can later prove that the signature came from Bob.

-## Protocol Steps
+### Protocol Steps

-### 1. Initial Setup
+#### 1. Initial Setup

 Alice and Bob agree on a common elliptic curve group with a generator point $G$.

-### 2. Key Generation
+#### 2. Key Generation

 Alice generates a private key $a$ and computes the corresponding public key $A$: